Glatzli/model_comparison_codes/README.md

   		Maybe I have to set Area of use somehow to get transformation with pyproj working?
 Only for coordinate transformation into new projection?
   		- xESMF: not for Win, setup WSL env, and calc but get still error: Missing cf conventions: dataset is not cf-compatible...
   		- stay with scipy? -> probably have to use loop for different levels, times etc?! -> probably slow and a bit complicated!
+  		-> having completely same grid is most important for cross sections can be calculated (interpolated) also later for 1 var if cross sect wanted.
+Just continue with AROME & ICON, maybe include others later

    	- UM: subtract rotated_latitude_longitude from coords to have regular grid? tried with pyproj but isn't correct, check calcs again!